zcolah/DRG_Shiny_App/README.md

 # DRG Browser Shiny App
 A link to the shiny app can be found [zcolah.shinyapps.io/Project_Hospital_Information/](https://zcolah.shinyapps.io/Project_Hospital_Information/).

 Since we used a large dataset, many features will take a few seconds to load.
+To see a complete log of each contributor's commits please look at the finalComplete branch.

 # Comparative Analysis of Two Hospitals